Famous/famous/CONTRIBUTING.md

 1. Make sure you have a [GitHub account](https://github.com/signup/free)
 2. [Fork famous][fork-famous]
 3. Keep your fork up to date.
-Famo.us is a fast moving project, and things are changing all the time.
-It's important that any changes you make are based on the most recent version of famous, since it's possible that something may have changed that breaks your pull request or invalidates its need.
+Famo.us is a fast-moving project, and things are changing all the time.
+It's important that any changes you make are based on the most recent version of Famo.us, since it's possible that something may have changed that breaks your pull request or invalidates its need.
 4. Make sure you have a [Contributor License Agreement][cla] on file.
 5. Read on ...